dtkettler/factchecker/README.md

 Obviously put in your own pinecone_key and openai_key.
 Also change pinecone_environment to the appropriate type if you are not using gcp-starter.

+## Persistence ##

+Previous results are stored in a simple database.
+I used sqlite for this initially, but I have added the option to use Google Firestore instead, primarily for running on Google's Cloud Run.
+To use it change the "persistence" option in config.ini to "firestore".
+Also add the "firestore_project" option to keys.ini and set it to your Google Cloud project ID.

 ## Loading the data ##

 In order for this system to work you will need to populate the vector database with claims to check against.
 I'm adding